Mordeco/Pashbot/README.md

 Claims: Claim your daily bonus each day to keep your finances flowing.
 Challenges: Participate in fun and challenging events to win big rewards.
 Work: Take on hourly jobs to earn income based on your time and effort.
 Loans: Request loans from the bank to invest in your virtual economy or buy larger items.
-(Remember, responsible borrowing is key!)

 #Why Use PashBot: